fruitcake/laravel-cors/readme.md

 The `laravel-cors` package allows you to send [Cross-Origin Resource Sharing](http://enable-cors.org/) headers with Laravel middleware configuration.

-If you want to have have a global overview of CORS workflow, you can  browse this [image](http://www.html5rocks.com/static/images/cors_server_flowchart.png).
+If you want to have a global overview of CORS workflow, you can  browse this [image](http://www.html5rocks.com/static/images/cors_server_flowchart.png).

 ## Upgrading from 0.x